v-gb/ortografe/extension/src/dict-format.md

 - each line has two values separated by a comma.
 No csv-style quoting is supported.
   The first value is the old spelling, the second value is the new spelling.

+  Capitalized words in texts are looked up first as is in the dictionary, then uncapitalized.
+This allows common nouns to be rewritten when capitalized (in titles for instance), while allowing specific rules for proper nouns.
+Furthermore, if a capitalized entry maps to the empty string, the word is left alone (same effect as if you had a no-op entry like "abc,abc", but ensuring that the entry won't be highlighted when highlighting is enabled).

+  A dash-separated word is first looked up as a whole in the dictionary, and if it's absent, each component is looked up and rewritten independently.

 Optionally, the first line can contain a one-line json value with the following schema:

 ```